BlakeRude/BlakeRude/README.md

 Currently I am job hunting to get a full-time or internship position as a Software Engineer.

-Current Personal Learning: Discord Bots + Productivity Mobile Apps.
+Current Personal Learning: Discord Bots + Android Mobile Applications.

+Curent Projects: Music Recomendation Discord bot, "League of Legends" game mode helper.

 If you are interested in a collaborative project email me blakesoftwareengineering@gmail.com